nagelpat/java-pcf-workshops/README.md

   `mvn install`
 4. Deploy the app
   `cf push flight-availability -p target/flight-availability-0.0.1-SNAPSHOT.jar --random-route`
-5. Try to deploy the application using a manifest
-6. Check out application's details, whats the url?
+5. Check out application's details, whats the url?
   `cf app flight-availability`
-7. Check out the health of the application (thanks to the [actuator](https://github.com/pivotalservices/java-pcf-workshops/blob/master/apps/flight-availability/pom.xml#L37-L40)) `/health` endpoint:
+6. Check out the health of the application (thanks to the [actuator](https://github.com/nagelpat/java-pcf-workshops/blob/master/apps/flight-availability/pom.xml#L37-L40)) `/health` endpoint:
   `curl <url>/health`
-8. Check out the environment variables of the application (thanks to the [actuator](https://github.com/pivotalservices/java-pcf-workshops/blob/master/apps/flight-availability/pom.xml#L37-L40)) `/env` endpoint:
+7. Check out the environment variables of the application (thanks to the [actuator](https://github.com/nagelpat/java-pcf-workshops/blob/master/apps/flight-availability/pom.xml#L37-L40)) `/env` endpoint:
   `curl <url>/env`

 ## Deploy a web site
 Deploy Maven site associated to the flight availability and make it internally available on a given private domain

 2. Assuming you are under `apps/flight-availability`
 3. Build the site.
 Maven literally downloads hundreds of jars to generate the maven site with all the project reports such as javadoc, sure-fire reports, and others.
-For this reason, there is a `site` folder which has an already site.
-If you have a good internet connection, try this command instead:
+For this reason, there is already a `site` folder built from `mvn site`.
+Have a look with `ls -l site`
-  `mvn site`
 4. Deploy the app
-  `cf push flight-availability-site -p target/site --random-route`  use this command if you build it
-	`cf push flight-availability-site -p site --random-route`  use this command if you are pushing the already built site
+   `cf push flight-availability-site -p site --random-route`  use this command if you are pushing the already built site (If you have a good internet connection, try this command instead:
+   `mvn site` followed by `cf push flight-availability-site -p target/site --random-route`)
 5. Check out application's details, whats the url?
   `cf app flight-availability-site`